You can have an excellent education at a humane cost.

 For students and families who do not have the financial resources to pay the full tuition, Gutenberg offers three sources of financial aid.
 The first is a zero-interest Gutenberg loan.
-Because we are committed to help our students graduate with as little debt as possible, Gutenberg loans are limited to $3600 per year.
+Because we are committed to helping our students graduate with as little debt as possible, Gutenberg loans are limited to $3600 per year.
 Gutenberg provides a second source of aid through grants for qualifying students of Gutenberg partners (see Grants).
 A third source of aid is the Gutenberg need-based grant which is available when other financial sources are insufficient.
 Over 90% of students receive financial aid from Gutenberg.

 Gutenberg College is not sponsored by any denomination or association.
 A community of generous donors provide volunteer time, resources, and financial contributions to supplement income from student tuition.
 Further, to preserve the freedom and identity of our institution, Gutenberg College does not participate in any government-sponsored financial aid or loan programs, for example, the Title IX federal financial aid programs (you can skip the FAFSA).
 However, students and their families are eligible for generous tax credits of up to $2,500 annually.
 See a tax adviser for details.

 Loans & Need-Based Grants